-Independent Auditor's Report to the members of Bank Windhoek Ltd.
+Independent Auditor's Report to the members of Bank Windhoek Ltd

-Our Opinion

-In our opinion, the consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of Bank Windhoek Ltd (the company) and its subsidiaries (together the group) as at 30 June 2017, and its consolidated and separate financial performance and its consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of Namibia.

-What we have audited

-Bank Windhoek's consolidated and separate financial statements, set out on pages 24 to 140, comprise:

-- the directors' report for the year ended 30 June 2017; - the consolidated and separate statements of comprehensive income for the year then ended; - the consolidated and separate statements of financial position as at 30 June 2017; - the consolidated and separate statements of changes in equity for the year then ended; - the consolidated and separate statements of cash flows for the year then ended: and - the notes to the financial statements, which include a summary of significant accounting policies.

-Basis for opinion

-We conducted our audit in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the consolidated and separate financial statements section of our report.
+Our Opinion In our opinion, the consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of Bank Windhoek Limited (the Company) and its subsidiaries (together the Group) as at 30 June 2018, and its consolidated and separate financial performance and its consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of Namibia.
+What we have audited Bank Windhoek's consolidated and separate financial statements, set out on pages 23 to 134, comprise: the directors' report for the year ended 30 June 2018; the consolidated and separate statements of financial position as at 30 June 2018; the consolidated and separate statements of comprehensive income for the year then ended; the consolidated and separate statements of changes in equity for the year then ended; the consolidated and separate statements of cash flows for the year then ended; and the notes to the financial statements, which include a summary of significant accounting policies.
+Basis for opinion We conducted our audit in accordance with International Standards on Auditing (ISAs).
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the consolidated and separate financial statements section of our report.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Independence

-We are independent of the group in accordance with the International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants (Parts A and B) and other independence requirements applicable to performing audits of financial statements in Namibia.
+Independence We are independent of the Group in accordance with the International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants (Parts A and B) and other independence requirements applicable to performing audits of financial statements in Namibia.
 We have fulfilled our other ethical responsibilities in accordance with this code and in accordance with other ethical requirements applicable to performing audits in Namibia.